FedeDP/Clight/README.md

 **For a guide on how to build, features and lots of other infos, head to [Clight Wiki Pages](https://github.com/FedeDP/Clight/wiki).**
 **Note that Wiki pages will always refer to master branch.**
-*For any other info, please feel free to open an issue.*
+*For any other info, please before opening an issue, head to [FAQ](https://github.com/FedeDP/Clight/wiki/FAQ).*
+If the issue is not listed there, feel free to open a new one!

-Last, but not least, special thanks to all maintainers, developers or simply people involved in Clight!
+Last, but not least, special thanks to all people involved in Clight!

 ## Features